boyter/boyter.org/content/posts/sloc-cloc-code.md

 All of the above is code but easily fools many parsers that rely on regular expressions.

-So looking at the above we need to code in a simple state machine that works for the above.
-It looks something like the below and once I created this I realized how hideous it is.
+So looking at the above we need to code a simple state machine that works for the above.
+It looks something like the below.

 ![State Machine](/static/sloc-cloc-code/Sketch2.png)

 Thankfully the sort of cases I mention above are rare.
-Given enough creative evil you can probably fool any of the code counters I am comparing against, including Tokei which appears to be the most accurate.
+Given enough creative evil you can probably fool any of the code counters I am comparing against, or rather any that do not build an AST.
+This includes Tokei which appears to be the most accurate.
 I decided early on that while I wanted accuracy I want it for 99.999% of cases.
 Someone trying to confuse the counter is not a case I am going to spend a great deal of time working on.

 ## Trying Things Out